scottenriquez/wiki-depth/README.md

 wiki-depth
 ==========

-A multithreaded Python that finds the minimum number of links between two Wikipedia articles
+A multithreaded Python script that finds the minimum number of links between two Wikipedia articles.